andrew/ultimate-awesome/README.md

 - [awesome-prediction-markets](https://github.com/0xperp/awesome-prediction-markets) - Awesome Prediction Markets.
 - [awesome-split-learning](https://github.com/aidecentralized/awesome-split-learning) - A curated repository for various papers in the domain of split learning.
 - [awesome-python-audio](https://github.com/andreimatveyeu/awesome-python-audio) - Awesome Python resources related to audio and music.
-- [awesome-geophysics](https://github.com/aradfarahani/awesome-geophysics) - Awesome Geophysics is a community-curated resource offering essential tools, datasets, and educational materials for geophysical exploration.
-It’s designed to empower students, researchers, and professionals to analyze data, model Earth processes, and stay connected with the latest industry trends.
 - [awesome-apple-security](https://github.com/BlackSquirrelz/awesome-apple-security) - Curated list of tools, techniques and resources related to Apple Security (macOS, iOS, iPadOS, tvOS, watchOS) aimed to help people with an interest in Apple related security topics to get a hold in this field, and for professionals to discover / explore other resources.
 - [awesome-scene-change-detections](https://github.com/chickenbestlover/awesome-scene-change-detections) - A curated list of datasets, codes, and papers related to scene change detection.
 - [awesome-curated-tools](https://github.com/chow-petit/awesome-curated-tools) - A curated list of digital tools we use, ranging from accounting and data science to scientific research and liquid democracy.
 Commented, connected, by everyone and for everyone !.